TheMntnKing/ai-mafia-league/docs/02_game_rules.md

 ## Last Words

-Players who are eliminated by vote or killed at night may give last words.
+Players who are eliminated by vote give last words.
+Night kills are silent - victims do not get last words.

 Last words may include reads and suspicions formed during the game, defense of their actions, role claims (which cannot be verified), and investigation results if Detective.

 Last words must not fabricate game events (e.g., claiming votes or speeches that didn't happen, inventing private conversations).
 Strategic interpretation and misdirection about intentions are allowed - this is still a game of deception.

+This asymmetry is strategic: a Detective eliminated by vote can reveal investigation results, but a Detective killed at night cannot.
+Mafia must weigh the risk of voting versus killing suspected Detectives.

 ## Information Visibility